XeroAPI/xero-ruby/README.md

 }
 xero_client.accounting_api.get_bank_transfers(tenant_id, opts).bank_transfers
 ```
-### NOTE

 1) Not all `opts` parameter combinations are available for all endpoints, and there are likely some undiscovered edge cases.
 If you encounter a filter / sort / where clause that seems buggy open an issue and we will dig.

 2) Some opts string values may need PascalCasing to match casing defined in our [core API docs](https://developer.xero.com/documentation/api/api-overview).
 * `opts = { order: 'UpdatedDateUtc DESC'}`

 3) If you have use cases outside of these examples let us know.

-## Sample App
-The best resource to understanding how to best leverage this SDK is the sample applications showing all the features of the gem.
-> https://github.com/XeroAPI/xero-ruby-oauth2-starter (Sinatra - simple getting started)
-> https://github.com/XeroAPI/xero-ruby-oauth2-app (Rails - full featured examples)

 ## Developing locally
 To develop this gem locally against your project you can use the following development pattern: